Environment policy and management

-The AAD Environmental Policy 2011 [PDF 7MB ] outlines a commitment to continual improvement in environmental performance, and forms the foundation of the AAD's Environmental Management System in compliance with the international standard ISO 14001.
-The Business Support Group, guided and supported by the AAD Environment Groups and EMS Management Team manages and implements the environmental management requirements set out in the international standard.
-Antarctic Station environment committees convene on a regular basis and report to the Antarctic and Southern Ocean Environment Group on environmental issues.
+The AAD Environmental Policy 2018–2022 [PDF] outlines a commitment to continual improvement in environmental performance, and forms the foundation of the AAD’s Environmental Management System in compliance with the international standard ISO 14001.
+The AAD Environmental Management Unit, guided and supported by AAD Environment Groups, implements the environmental management requirements set out in the international standard.
+Antarctic Station environment committees convene on a regular basis and report to the AAD on environmental issues.

 Australia’s Antarctic environmental policies and practices are underpinned by a complex framework of legislative and administrative requirements, supported by scientific research and principally led by programs conducted by the AAD.

 Australia is active in the Committee for Environmental Protection (CEP), an Antarctic Treaty body meeting annually under the terms of the Madrid Protocol.
 Australia also plays an active role in the Antarctic Environment Officers’ Network (AEON).

 The AAD administers the World Heritage Territory of Heard Island and MacDonald Islands in the Southern Ocean, about 4000 kilometres southwest of Perth, Australia.
 The region is unique amongst subantarctic islands for its lack of human-introduced plants and animals.

 Australia’s Antarctic station leaders are appointed inspectors under the Antarctic Treaty (Environment Protection) Act and an Environment Officer is appointed at each station, selected from those over-wintering.